 Summer lawn care here in Florida is unique and sometimes difficult.
 The extreme heat and periods of drought can affect even the toughest plants.
 What’s more, many counties, cities, towns, and even HOA’s have water restriction programs in place that you must consider when caring for your lawn.
 At Green Solutions Lawn Care & Pest Control, our smart lawn care plans will have your lawn luscious green all summer while conserving resources and following all regulations.
-If you still want to tackle it yourself, here are some of our best tips:
+If you still want to tackle it yourself, here are some of our best lawn care tips:

 If you live in Tampa or Hillsborough County, you must follow year-round water conservation measures set in place by the Hillsborough County government.
 This means only watering your lawn on certain days and within certain hours.
 Not following these watering restrictions can lead to some hefty fines if not addressed.